mpmath/mpmath/README.rst

 5. Help and bug reports
 -----------------------

-General questions and comments can be sent to the mpmath mailinglist, `mpmath@googlegroups.com <mailto:mpmath@googlegroups.com>`_
+General questions and comments can be sent to the `mpmath mailinglist <mailto:mpmath@googlegroups.com>`_.

 You can also report bugs and send patches to the mpmath issue tracker, https://github.com/mpmath/mpmath/issues